-Many people don’t realise that most bequests (gifts) are made by ordinary, hardworking people who would like to make a positive difference to their community or leave a lasting legacy.
+Many people don’t realise most bequests (gifts) are made by ordinary, hardworking people who would like to make a positive difference to their community or leave a lasting legacy.
 The good news is that including a charity in your will is just as easy as providing for your loved ones.
-And it can be as much or as little as you like.
+And, it can be as much or as little as you like.

 A will is the only way for you to say how your money should be used after your death, and also means less confusion and heartache for your loved ones in their time of grief.
 If you don’t make a will, part or all of your estate may end up going to people you never intended to benefit.

 1. Ask us for more information on leaving a bequest.
 Please contact our Marketing and Communications Manager, Andrei Robertson for a confidential, no-obligation chat about how your bequest can make a difference.

 Here’s a list of the good work your gift could contribute to long into the future:

 Our full name is Presbyterian Support Southland and our registered charity number is CC22363.
 You will need these details to give to your lawyer in order to make a bequest.